DHBW-Inf20/houseofcompiler/README.md

 Operators: + - * / % || && == != < > <= => ! = ++ --
 Statements: if...else, while loop, for loop
 Other Keywords: new, this, null,
-mentions: - Methods/Constructors are Overloadable
+honorable-mentions: - Methods/Constructors are Overloadable
           - statically-imported Methods:
               - System.out.print
               - System.out.println
               - System.err.print
               - System.err.println
           - Strings can be used in System.out.println
+          - Semantic Error-Handling
+explicitly left out:
+          - no static methods
+            - only "public static void main(String[] args)" for the main class
           - no inheritance
           - no imports and packages
           - no interfaces and abstract classes
           - no Arrays and Exceptions
-          - no static methods
-            - only "public static void main(String[] args)" for the main class
-          - Semantic Error-Handling
 ```

 ## Used Tools